The Forex market is open 24 hours a day, 5 days a week. This sounds great, but it is a trap.

 **Time (Approx):** 00:00 – 09:00 GMT

-2. The London Session (The Big Move)
+2. The London Session (The Trend Setter)

 **Time (Approx):** 08:00 – 16:00 GMT

-- The "London Open": At 08:00 GMT, liquidity floods the market.
-This often sets the Trend of the Day.
+**Characteristics:** At 08:00 GMT, liquidity floods the market.
+This often sets the **Trend of the Day** as price breaks out of the Asian Range aggressively.

-3. The New York Session (The Volatility)
+3. The New York Session (The Macro Driver)

 **Time (Approx):** 13:00 – 22:00 GMT